 Opinions vs. assumptions

-I came across a tweet earlier this year from Jason Fried that read: “I used to think everyone had an opinion, but now I think everyone has an assumption.
+I once came across a tweet from Jason Fried, the founder of Basecamp, that read: “I used to think everyone had an opinion, but now I think everyone has an assumption.”

 When do you know you're wrong?